Higher order representation stability and ordered configuration spaces of manifolds: Introduction

-by pairing a class in $H_{i-1}(F_{k-2}(M))$ with the class in $H_1(F_2(\R^n))$ of the particle $(k-1)$ orbiting the particle $k$ counterclockwise, as in Figure \ref{SecondaryStabilizationSample}.
+by pairing a class in $H_{i-1}(F_{k-2}(M))$ with the class in $H_1(F_2(\R^n))$ of the point labeled by $k$ orbiting the point labeled by $(k-1)$ counterclockwise, as in Figure \ref{SecondaryStabilizationSample}.
+This class is zero for $n \geq 3$, but is nonzero for $n=2$.
 Note that this operation is symmetric in $k$ and $(k-1)$.

-While the classical stabilization map $t_*$ raises the number of particles by one and keeps homological degree constant, the map $t'$ increases the number of particles by two and homological degree by one.
+While the classical stabilization map $t_*$ raises the number of points by one and keeps homological degree constant, the map $t'$ increases the number of points by two and homological degree by one.

-With the definition of $t'$, we can state the following version of our main theorem, \emph{secondary representation stability} for the homology of configuration spaces.
-For this theorem we do not need to assume $M$ is orientable, but we assume that our manifold $M$ is finite type (that is, the homotopy type of a finite CW complex) to ensure that the homology groups of the configuration spaces are finite dimensional.
+With the definition of $t'$, we can state the following version of our main theorem, \emph{secondary representation stability} for the rational homology of configuration spaces.
+For this theorem we do not need to assume $M$ is orientable, but we assume that our manifold $M$ is finite type (that is, the homotopy type of a finite CW complex) to ensure that the rational homology groups of the configuration spaces are finite-dimensional.
 Let $\N_0$ denote the set of nonnegative integers.